 Before a financial aid award letter can be prepared, new freshman and transfer students must be admitted by the Admissions Office and continuing students must have their grades recorded from the previous spring semester.

-When the financial aid application is complete, the Office of Financial Aid will determine the student's eligibility for aid.
 The award letter will indicate all items of financial aid of which the Office of Financial Aid is aware at the time.
 If additional aid is received later, this could have an effect on the aid already awarded.

 In some instances an award item will be marked as tentative or pending.
 This usually means that the Office of Financial Aid is awaiting confirmation from the source of the award, or awaiting some action on the student's part.
 This situation is particularly true in the cases of awards sponsored by the State of Florida and private source scholarships.

 Students who are awarded (offered) a Stafford Loan (Subsidized or Unsubsidized) must submit additional loan documents.
 The fact that a student indicates his/her acceptance of the loan is not sufficient.
 If a student is awarded a loan, an additional loan application may be required.